faisalmansuri/lpthw-ex22/README.md

 Learn Python the Hard Way Ex.22

-mary = "Mary had a little lamb" print mary.split() #This will split the sentence into a list.
+mary = "Mary had a little lamb" print mary.split() # This will split the sentence into a list.
 Output will be : ['Mary', 'had', 'a', 'little', 'lamb']

+hello = "hello world, how are you?" print mary.count('w') # This will count how many times 'w' is in the sentence.
+Output will be: 2